 If there is a particular insect or organism a fish feeds on, you be assured that a fly exists to mimic it.
 Most people only associate fly-fishing with trout; however, fly fishing is used to target a large variety of fish from Blue-Marlin to Common Carp and every fish in between.
 Fly fishing flies will vary by target fish species, time of year, weather conditions, and environment.
 This makes fly-fishing, and fly tying, an endless pursuit and constantly changing puzzle.

-Each fish species has its preferred insect, so it’s important to use flies that will attract the fish species that are present in your waters.
-If your only local gamefish are panfish, it’s useless to spend your time tying flies for trout.
+The most important thing to remember is that each fish species has its preferred insect, so it’s important to use flies that will attract the fish species that are present in your waters.
+If your only local gamefish are panfish, it’s useless to fish with flys designed for trout.

 Types of Flies

 There are four main types of flies: dry flies, nymphs, streamers, and imitations.
 Although all flies can be considered imitation flies to one extent or another, categorically, imitation flies mimic a specific prey or bait.
 Flies are differentiated according to body style, uses, and subjective determination by the angler.

 Below we’ll begin by exploring the type of flies designed to target trout and panfish and work our way to streamers and imitation flies.
 Trout and panfish-specific fly categories include dry flies and nymphs.
 Although these flies can be used to target species other than trout and panfish, they are typically too small for larger predatory fish to even notice.

 Dry flies mimic small flying insects landing or hatching on the water’s surface.
 To stay afloat, dry flies are incredibly lightweight and rely on the surface tension of the water and the surface area of the fly to remain on the surface.